MicrosoftDocs/PowerShell-Docs/gallery/psgallery/psgallery_gdpr_dsr.md

 cd <local folder location supplied previously>
 .\GetPSGalleryItemsForAuthor

 You will be prompted to supply the Author and a folder on your system where you want the items to be saved.

+## Deleting Personal Data From The PowerShell Gallery

+Users who wish to delete either their PowerShell Gallery account or an item in the PowerShell Gallery must send email to cgadmin with the title: "GDPR Request for items relating to this account", and stating in the body what they are seeking, for example:

+* Please delete version x.y.z of my item "item name"  _or_
+* Please delete all versions of my item "item name"  _or_
+* Please delete my PowerShell Gallery account

+The PowerShell Gallery administrators will reply to the email within 7 business days, and items specified will be deleted within 30 days after the request is sent.